What’s on in Devon in July 2026

 July is a blooming great month to get out to Devon family attractions, beaches and country walks.
-This post rounds up places to visit in Devon in July 2025 as well as what’s on for families.
+This post rounds up places to visit in Devon in July 2026 as well as what’s on for families at the beginning of the school holidays.
 So, if you’re looking for things to do this summer, start here!

 *This post contains affiliate links.
 If you click and buy something, I may earn some commission.
 This is at no extra cost to you but helps me cover the costs of running this website.
 See my privacy policy and disclosure policy for more information.*